 - Shorts.
 Assuming you are in a warmer climate, several pairs of shorts are a must.
 You can use loose shorts, or more form-fitting compression shorts.
 Just be sure to have several good pairs, so you can use some while others are in the laundry.

 - Tops.
 An assortment of long-sleeved and short-sleeved tops are best.
 We recommend using synthetic fibers, as they are more moisture-wicking.
 Cotton tends to get damp and cold during a run.
+If in cooler climates, consider compression shirts which will fit snugly but not make you too warm when you need to cool off a bit.

 - Tights or pants.
 Getting a couple good pairs of running pants or tights is a must if you are in a northern climate, and even in warmer climates they can be nice.
 Compression tights can provide the added benefit of recovery acceleration in between workouts.